arkangelofkaos/lscc_robot/README.md

  - make it executable eg: ```chmod +x move```
  - uncomment the appropriate line for your language

 That's it, now go and write some codes!
 You can use the __Main__ file with your language extension inside your player folder.

+When you want to deploy your code to the server, just run ```./release.sh``` at the root of the repo.

 __P.s.__ _These files are meant to get you started quickly.
 Feel free to edit them or have a completely different deploy process.
 The _